seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 To the ground, mistress.

 **MISTRESS OVERDONE**
-Why, here’s a change indeed in the commonwealth!
+Why, here's a change indeed in the commonwealth!
 What shall become of me?

 **POMPEY**
 Come; fear you not: good counsellors lack no
 clients: though you change your place, you need not
-change your trade; I’ll be your tapster still.
+change your trade; I'll be your tapster still.
 Courage! there will be pity taken on you: you that
 have worn your eyes almost out in the service, you
 will be considered.

 **MISTRESS OVERDONE**
-What’s to do here, Thomas tapster? let’s withdraw.
+What's to do here, Thomas tapster? let's withdraw.

 **POMPEY**
 Here comes Signior Claudio, led by the provost to
-prison; and there’s Madam Juliet.
+prison; and there's Madam Juliet.

 *Exeunt*